Tsegazeab3/Sage/README.md

     *   **Phone Camera:** Uses the phone's built-in camera for object detection.
     *   **ESP32 Camera:** Streams video from an external ESP32 camera for object detection.

+## Arduino Connector

+The `ArduinoConnector.kt` object manages the communication between the Android app and the external Arduino/ESP32 devices.
+It uses a TCP server to listen for connections from two clients:

+*   **`BUTTON` client:** This client is responsible for sending button press events to the app.
+The app listens for these events to trigger actions like changing the operating mode or opening the camera.
+The app can also send commands to this client to control a buzzer (e.g., `BUZZ`, `STOP_BUZZ`).
+*   **`ULTRASONIC` client:** This client sends ultrasonic sensor data to the app.
+The app uses this data to detect obstacles and provides feedback to the user.
+The app can configure the ultrasonic sensor thresholds by sending a `THRESHOLDS` message to this client.

+The communication is handled by the `TCPServer` class, which is not detailed here.

 ## Project Structure

 The project is divided into several modules: